-Field Description Examples Obligatory DATA MEASUREMENT TYPE The data format Measurement Type field shall be a string consisting of a series of ASCII characters representing the type of the data for of each of the elements Measurement Fields, each optionally followed by an integer.
-There must be one character for each of the "VALUE COUNT" measurements in the Data Record contining the Mnemonic Keyword elements except that if the same data measurement types are repeated, a single character followed by an integer representing the number of repetitions may be used.
-The Data type symbols shall be in the same order that the data elements associated with this Mnemonic Keyword will appear on records in the Data Section The data types shall be either selected from those in a SANA registry (see annex CD) or specified in an ICD.
+Field Description Examples Obligatory DATA GROUP An arbitrary string of alphanumeric characters that identifies the set of data arising from the hardware. - This string should be specified in an ICD. - The first character in this field shall be alphabetical. - If more than one instance of a data group is possible, a numerical designator of the instance referred to shall be the last character(s) in the field.
+Yes MEASUREMENT COUNT The Measurement Count field shall be a string consisting of the upper case letter "V" followed by an integer that indicates the number of data fields on each data record with this string as its Mnemonic Keyword.
+V4 Yes MEASUREMENT TYPE The Measurement Type field shall be a string consisting of a series of ASCII characters representing the type of the data of each of the Measurement Fields, each optionally followed by an integer.
+There must be one character for each of the measurements in the Data Record contining the Mnemonic Keyword except that if the same measurement types are repeated, a single character followed by an integer representing the number of repetitions may be used.
+The Data type symbols shall be in the same order that the data elements associated with this Mnemonic Keyword will appear on records in the Data Section The data types shall be either selected from those in a SANA registry (see annex D) or specified in an ICD.
 Every effort should be made to select a value from the SANA registry.
 I B2 F3 C No